VIN-y/MissChanger/Klipper_Config/README.md

    * `[tool T0]` - associate the items above to T0 and provide tool specific variables (which will need to be adjusted later).

-4. Include tool-head config in the session variables are in `printer.cfg`, as shown in the code block in **Step 2.3**.
+4. Include tool-head config in the session variables are in `printer.cfg`, as shown in the relevant sample config.

 *Note: At this point, the printer should be able to have a firmware restart without (or with minor) errors.*